ChatImproVR/chatimprovr/README.md

 rustup target add wasm32-unknown-unknown
 ```

+# Organization
 ![Visual aid for crate graph](./graph.svg)

+Plugins are required to import `engine_interface`.
+Most plugins will need to import `common`, as it provides interfacing with the provided client and server.
+The `engine` and `engine_interface` crates are all that are needed to set up arbitrary new platforms...

 # TODO
 * [ ] Use real UUIDs instead of these random numbers and silly ID constants